John B. Denton: Military career and death

 In 1839, Denton was called to be in a volunteer militia and promptly replied to join.
 In 1841, the Fourth Brigade of the Texas Militia, led by Brigadier-General Edward H. Tarrant, was called upon to find an attack party of Native Americans that had previously killed the Ripley family that lived south of Clarksville.
 The group located and took the first two villages they found, which belonged to the Keechi Indians, but they found a third one and when they tried to take it, they were met with gunfire.
 Denton and Henry Stout, an aide of Tarrant, were going on two separate paths, each with a group of scouts when the paths converged.
 Stout stayed back, but Denton went forward.
 Both were shot.
 Stout survived but not Denton.
 The brigade retreated and buried Denton in what would later become Denton County.

 Denton is now buried in his namesake county and city, on the southeast corner of the lawn of the Denton County Courthouse-on-the-Square.
+The headstone of the grave reads as follows: